David Atienza Alonso

 Biography and current work

-System-level design and energy management approaches for wireless body sensor networks.
+- System-level design and optimization approaches for IoT, with particular emphasis on edge computing and wireless body sensor networks.

-Exploration of synergies between hardware and software components to exploit design trade-offs (area, performance, power) in SoC architectures.
+- Exploration of synergies between hardware and software components to exploit design trade-offs (area, performance, power) in MPSoC architectures.

-New techniques for memory hierarchy optimization and the design of dynamic memory management mechanisms in multimedia SoC platforms.
+- New techniques for memory hierarchy optimization, on-chip interconnects and the design of dynamic memory management mechanisms in multimedia SoC platforms.

-BiographyDavid Atienza Alonso is associate professor of electrical engineering and director of the Embedded Systems Laboratory (ESL) at the Institute of Electrical Engineering within the School of Engineering (STI) of EPFL, Switzerland.
-Previously he was associate professor at the Computer Architecture and Automation Department of Complutense University of Madrid (UCM), Spain.
-He received his M.Sc. and Ph.D. degrees in Computer Science from Complutense University, Madrid, Spain, and Inter-University Micro-Electronics Center (IMEC), Leuven, Belgium, in 2001 and 2005, respectively.
+BiographyDavid Atienza Alonso is associate professor of EE and director of the Embedded Systems Laboratory (ESL) at EPFL, Switzerland.
+He received his MSc and PhD degrees in computer science and engineering from UCM, Spain, and IMEC, Belgium, in 2001 and 2005, respectively.

-His research interests focus on system-level design methodologies for high-performance multi-processor systems-on-chip (MPSoC) and low-power embedded systems, including new thermal-aware design for 2D and 3D MPSoCs, design methods and architectures for wireless body sensor networks, dynamic memory management and interconnection hierarchy optimizations.
-In these fields, he is co-author of more than 250 publications in prestigious journals and international conferences, several book chapters and five U.S. patents.
-He received an ERC Consolidator Grant in 2016, and is the recipient of the IEEE CEDA Early Career Award in 2013, the ACM SIGDA Outstanding New Faculty Award (ONFA) in 2012 and an External Research Faculty Award of Oracle in 2011 in the area of stable global thermal-aware control for enterprise computer servers.
-He has served as a Distinguished Lecturer (2014-2015) of the IEEE CASS.
-He is Senior Member of ACM, and IEEE Fellow.
+His research interests focus on system-level design methodologies for high-performance multi-processor Systems-on-Chip (MPSoC) and low-power embedded systems, including new thermal-aware design for 2D and 3D MPSoCs, design methods and architectures for Internet of Things (IoT) and wireless body sensor networks, dynamic memory management and interconnection hierarchy optimizations.
+In these fields, he is co-author of more than 270 publications in prestigious journals and international conferences, several book chapters and nine U.S. and international patents.

 ADMINISTRATIVE ASSISTANTHomeira Salimi